FangUOFI/Lab11_API/docs/index.md

 fromJSON(URLencode(base_limit_count))

-base_limit_2021 <- paste0(base_URL, "$limit=210000","&$where=date between '2020-12-31T23:59:00.000' and '2021-12-31T23:59:00.000'", "&$select=date, primary_type, x_coordinate, y_coordinate")
+base_limit_2021 <- paste0(base_URL, "$limit=210000","&$where=date between '2020-12-31T23:59:00.000' and '2021-12-31T23:59:00.000'", "&$select=date, primary_type, latitude, longitude")
 base_limit_2021_encode <- URLencode(base_limit_2021)
 crime_2021 <- fromJSON(base_limit_2021_encode)
 ```

-## Bonus opportunity (10 points)
+## Bonus opportunity (20 points)

 Can you use the API endpoint to get a subset of crimes data from the Chicago data portal, which only includes the data since 2021-01-01 to 2021-07-01 and the primary type is THEFT?
-Please only select these columns to be returned: date, primary_ type, x_coordinate and y_coordinate.
+Please only select these columns to be returned: date, primary_ type,arrest, latitude,and  longitude.
 Name the returned subset data as theft_2021.
 Hint: you can use `&` inside the `paste0()` function to add additional filtering parameters.

 **Q1**: How many crimes occurred between 2021-01-01 to 2021-07-01 are theft?
 (5 points)

 **Q2**: After retrieving this subset via the API request, use the `head()` function to return the first 6 records of the theft_2021 dataset.
 A screenshot of the first 6 records is needed as delivery (5 points)

+**Q3**: Among all the theft records between 2021-01-01 to 2021-07-01, What percentage of crimes are solved (an arrest was made) by police?
+(10 points)